 Iron Horse Middle School expects that all students will dress in a way that is appropriate for the school day or for any school sponsored event.
-Iron Horse Middle School's student dress code is designed to maintain a safe learning environment in classes where protective or supportive clothing is needed, such as science (eye or body protection), dance (bare feet, tights/leotards), or PE (athletic attire/shoes).
+Iron Horse Middle School's student dress code is designed to maintain a safe learning environment in all classes.